 4. Caring for the Mentally Ill

-In this unit, students will learn about: caring for patients with vision, hearing, and speech impairments and developmental disabilities and mental retardation.
+In this unit, students will learn about: caring for patients with vision, hearing, and speech impairments, developmental disabilities and intellectual disabilities.
 They learn ways to communicate, guidelines for providing care, effects of mental retardation, and principles of behavior modification.

 In this unit, students will learn about: the purpose and types of restraints, as they explore the physical and emotional issues and legal guidelines of using restraints and alternatives to restraints.